Contributor: Heather Cameron. Lesson ID: 13858

 In most formal papers, you make a claim and need to defend this claim.

-For example, if you are writing an argumentative paper about summer being the best season, you may want to state:
+For example, if you are writing an argumentative paper about summer being the best season, you may want to state this.

 I like summer the most since I get to eat ice cream at Mulberry Farms.

-To make this more effective with facts, you could write:
+To make this more effective with facts, write the following.

 Summer is the most-favored season among youths.
-Thirty percent of people from ages 18-34 in America agree that summer is the best season, taking into account outdoor activities and seasonal food (YouGovAmerica).
+Thirty percent of people aged 18 to 34 in America agree that summer is the best season, considering outdoor activities and seasonal food (YouGovAmerica).

 Using facts in your writing establishes trust for your audience.
-Your argument becomes more compelling, and you will have more to write about, too!
+Your argument becomes more compelling, and you will have more to write about!

 Use appropriate citations if needed.